eficode-academy/docker-katas/labs/7-building-an-image.md

 ### Dockerfile commands summary

-Here's a quick summary of the few basic commands we will use in our Dockerfile.
+Here's a quick summary of some basic commands we will use in our Dockerfile.

 - FROM
 - RUN